 - Put the ice cream back into the freezer and repeat the churning process until the ice cream has set (about 5 or 6 times).

 - When the ice cream reaches your desired texture, scoop it up and serve!

 Get more tips for how to make ice cream without an ice cream maker.

 For more fun: Let the kids add their own toppings.
 Fill a few small bowls with chopped nuts, sliced fruit, sprinkles, whipped cream or some of these homemade sauces to personalize their scoop.

 2. Visit the library

-Pro tip: Find your local library location at usa.gov/libraries.
+Pro tip: Find your local library at usa.gov/libraries.

 While you’re at your library, see if they have any events going on.
-Many will run reading clubs throughout the summer that will give your kids chances to win prizes, host storytimes and attend book clubs.
+Many will have storytimes, book cubs and reading clubs throughout the summer that will give your kids chances to win prizes.

 If you can’t find time to make it to the library, check to see if they participate in Overdrive, a program that lets you check out library ebooks and audiobooks to download to your smartphone or tablet from anywhere in the world.
 Start your kids off with one of these children’s books about food.

 Get your kids excited about lunch by taking them on a picnic.
 Encourage kids to help assemble the pack by completing this checklist: